rackerlabs/support-how-to/content/how-to/cloud-servers/using-onmetal-cloud-servers-through-api/index.md

         | metadata | {} |
         +------------------------+--------------------------------------------------------------------+

-Within a few minutes, the server is assigned a public and private IP, which you can see in the output of the `show` command.
+After a few minutes, the server is assigned a public and private IP address.
+You can see them in the output of the `show` command.
 After the status becomes `ACTIVE`, the server boots for the first time.
-The server will not be reachable, however, until the network configuration is complete, which may take another few minutes.
+The server isn't reachable, until after a few minutes, when the network configuration is complete.

 ### Log in to the server

-After the server has booted, use the SSH key pair that you specified to log in to the server:
+After the server starts, use the SSH key pair that you specified to log in to the server:

-**Note:** The default user on Debian and CentOS is root.
+**Note:** The default user on Debian&reg; and CentOS&reg; is root.

     ssh root@<publicIPaddress>

 ### Delete the server

-If needed, you can also deleteor cancel the server.
+If you need to, you can also delete or cancel the server following these commands:

-1. Run the following command, replacing the example ID with your server's ID:
+1. Execute the following command, replacing the example ID with your server's ID:

         supernova iad delete a8ea2366-9e50-4604-b6ce-e3edb8750451